ansys/pyaedt-toolkits-antenna/doc/source/getting_started/cli_guide.rst

 commands are also available through the standalone ``antenna`` executable.

-When you install one of the packaged application builds, the launcher executable also supports CLI subcommands.
+When you install one of the packaged application builds, the launcher executable also supports CLI sub-commands.
 Running it without arguments starts the GUI, while passing arguments makes it behave like the CLI.

 .. code-block:: bash